MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

     ![SideFX Labs check box](media/houdini-1-sidefx-check-box.PNG "SideFX Labs check box")

-2. In the toolbar that appears, select the **Update Toolset** button to launch the installer.
+2. In the toolbar that appears near the top of the screen, select the **Update Toolset** button to launch the installer.

     ![Update toolset icon](media/houdini-2-update-toolset-icon.PNG "Update toolset icon")